-The quality of your CV can mean the difference between being stuck in a role with no prospects or being offered a fantastic new position.
+The quality of your CV can mean the difference between being stuck in a role with no prospects or being offered a great new position.

-Your CV is still the first thing clients ask for and will decide between getting an interview and being left out of the recruitment process.
+Your CV is still the first thing clients ask for and will be the decider between getting an interview and being left out of the recruitment process.

 The CV has been around for hundreds of years, and over time it has changed and evolved with the world of work.

 As food manufacturing recruiters, we have seen the evolution of the CV, and today we are sharing some invaluable top tips to ensure you get on the radar of the best manufacturing employers.

 Let’s start by thinking about what function your CV serves for employers.

 For a start, we should point out that many food manufacturing employers are pushed for time, and they are looking for shortcuts in their recruitment process – they want it spelt out to them that you are the candidate they are looking for.

 So to fit this requirement, your CV should be highly tailored to the employer or hiring manager that is looking after the recruitment process.

 Aim to find out where possible exactly who to address your cv and cover letter to – this makes it stand out more than letters simply addressed ‘Dear Sir/Madam’ and tailor your CV and cover letter specifically to the company and the role you are applying for.